There’s definitely an art to painting Ikea furniture, especially when it’s a laminate surface.

-Important note: I recommend trying a wood filler for the seams on the facing if you’re doing this project!
+Important note: I recommend trying a heavy duty wood filler for the seams on the facing if you do these ikea built ins!
 I used spackle and the following winter it cracked. (see step five in this blog post)

 Caulking is definitely one of those tasks that a lot of us dread.
 Regardless, it’s an incredibly important step if you want your finished project to look good!

 If you feel especially frustrated with caulking (like I used to) I would recommend getting a dripless caulk gun.
-Once I got this, I didn’t hate caulking quite as much! 🙂
+This definitely changed the game for caulking!

 Here’s a before and after caulking photo to prove how much of a difference it really makes!